realnews-gateway/emergency-publishing-system/emergency-channel/publisher/pipeline.md

 ## Overview

-The Publisher pipeline is responsible for transforming sanitized content into publishable artifacts and delivering them across multiple external channels.
+The Publisher pipeline transforms sanitized, verified content into publishable artifacts and delivers them across multiple external channels.
-It ensures reliability, redundancy, and censorship‑resistant delivery while maintaining strict metadata hygiene.
+It provides reliability, redundancy, and censorship‑resistant delivery while maintaining strict metadata hygiene.

-The pipeline is designed to be modular, allowing new publishing channels to be added without affecting upstream components.
+The pipeline is fully modular: new channels or adapters can be added without modifying upstream components.

 ---